Maximo Script Debugger

 The bundled in-Maximo helper also exposes a runtime enableJdwp action that can load the JDWP agent into an already-running JVM without a restart, but loading the debug agent at runtime is environment-dependent and is not a substitute for the supported boot-argument approach above.

-For the most accurate Jython line breakpoints (agent-strict mode), deploy the in-Maximo helper driver + agent.
-It installs a DebugJSR223ScriptDriver and a PyxLineAgent that rewrites Jython's broken _pyx line tables so JDI line breakpoints land on the right line.
+Accurate Jython line + exception breakpoints need an in-Maximo helper — a DebugJSR223ScriptDriver plus a PyxLineAgent that rewrites Jython's broken _pyx line tables so JDI breakpoints land on the right line.
+The extension bundles these jars and deploys them for you:

-agent-strict mode without the agent present, the extension prompts you to deploy it.
+breakpoints won't bind and the extension prompts you to (re)deploy it.

 Nashorn Variables